memory gospel

 ₁ I can’t begin to explain the first story that brought me here, into the middle of the desert, looking at stars.

-₂ I can’t speak as clearly anymore, there’s something holding my tongue and I feel like it’s taken control ever since.
+₂ I can’t speak clearly anymore, there’s something holding my tongue and it’s bound me.

-₃ I speak in dissuasions as a permanent advocate to the devil.
+₃ When I speak, it is in dissuasions as a permanent advocate to the devil.

-₄ I’m untrusting and slowly numbing against the heat of the sun I’m stuck under.
+₄ I’m untrusting and slowly withering away against the heat of the sun I’m stuck under.

 ₅ Who built this desert anyway?

-₇ The closest star to me but somehow the least recognizable.
+₇ The closest star to me but somehow the least kindly.

-₁₂ I looked right at the sun, right at it, right when its shine was its least intense.
+₁₂ I looked right at the sun, right at it, right into its rays.

-₁₃ I didn’t see anything but I lost everything.
+₁₃ I was deceived.
+In a flash, I didn’t see anything and lost everything.

-₁₄ I lost my memory, I lost my sight, I lost hold of reason.
-I felt everything slip out of my hands and into place.
+₁₄ I lost my memory, I lost my sight, I lost hold of reason, gravity, and logic.
+But I did feel.
+I felt everything slip out of my hands.
 From that moment all I could do was feel.

 Forever.

-₂ You can forget your memories.
-Actively.
-But you can’t erase the history that created them. ₃ History is kept alive and forgotten collectively. ₄ That’s not to say that all is written in stone.
-In my opinion that adage is nearsighted.
-History repeats itself is a better adage. ₅ As opposed to history, memory is selective.
+₂ You can forget your memories, but you can’t erase the history that created them. ₃ History is kept alive and forgotten collectively and communally. ₄ For example: if you forget, and you’re unimportant enough, you effectively erase a piece of history; however insignificant.
+Like a tree falling with nobody to hear it, a memory dies without a witness. ₅ As opposed to history, memory is selective.
 Because of this we can all collectively forget and with a little time added we can erase history’s conscious existence.

 ₆ I think that by existing you become apart of a contract that dictates the course of history as an observer and a bearer.
-I need to think, and sometimes escape the collective, to keep history alive.
+I needed to think silently and escape the collective, to keep my history alive.

-₇ To get rid of the weight of this contract I go out into the desert to look at the stars.
+₇ To get rid of the weight of this contract I go out into the desert to look at the far off stars.

 2 responses to “memory gospel”